rajenderK7/job-ready/README.md

 **Aim**: An interactive portal where job seekers can book 1-1 mock interviews for _1 hour_ or _30 mins_ with working professionals.

+**Note**: Please als check your spam section for the OTP.
+It might take a minute or so (instant most of time though)

 **Live at**: https://job-ready-dtjqflxb2-rajenderk7.vercel.app/

 **IMPORTANT**: Do not reload the login page, do not enter the links manually as it is a Single Page App and also Vercel's support for SPA (including the react-router-dom) is still risky.